Sk3llington/Purple-Teaming/README.md

 ![ashton_instruction_webdav](https://github.com/Sk3llington/Purple-Teaming/blob/main/images/ashton_instructions_connect_webdav.png)

 I noticed that a hash for ryan's account is displayed on the page.
-I decided to use the 'Crack Station' website to crack it.
+I decided to use the 'Crack Station' website to try to crack it.
 It was successful and I obtained what seems to be a password, i.e., `linux4u`.

 ![crack_station_cracked_hash](https://github.com/Sk3llington/Purple-Teaming/blob/main/images/Crack_station_cracked_hash.png)